danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-- Count from 10 upwards
+- Count from 10 upwards:

 ```json
 {